criogenesis/Tensorflow-MachineLearning-Research/README.md

 Depending on how big the screen shot is in resolution, the script iterates through all of the 300 x 300 crops that appear in the screenshot at a speciefied overlap.
 This means that if the object to be detected like a small cursor appears in the screenshot, an overlap of 30 pixels will ensure that that detection is not missed.

 (Insert screen shot with and without overlap)

+After iterating through all possible crops, the program displays the crops that included all 4 of the objects, if all 4 of the objects were present in the screenshot.
+This script was meant for testing purposes to show the capability of the object detection.

+Multi_Object_Detect_Function.py

+the Multi_Object_Detect_Function script was a little different for one main reason, creating an API for the use of other programs.
+This took the main concept of the script and fuctionalized it.
+For Object detection, this means that the core concepts of the original script were the same except for a couple differences.
+The new script takes everything in the original script and places it inside a function called recieve_objects.
+This function takes in a list of strings in which each string in the list is the name of one of the objects.
+The first main difference is that instead of pulling in a jpg of a screenshot in the same directory as input, the program takes a screenshot of the desktop itself and uses that as input.
+The other main difference is at the end of the script.
+Using whatever objects were in the original list as input, the script calculates coordinates.
+These coordinates are the X,Y coordinates of the top left and bottom right of the bounding box that were used in detection.
+Each of these coordinates are then paired with the name of the object they are related to and are placed inside a dictionary.
+The name of the object is the key and appears as a string, the coordinates of the object are the value and appear as a tupple of four integers (left, right, top, bottom).
+At this point the function returns the dictionary to whatever script is calling it.
+This allows anyone else to take advantage of the object detection capabilities of the script for whatever purposes they need.